 Click to watch a video of Omar Driskill talking about the start of hunt tests.

-Junior vs Started hunt tests
+Junior vs Started Hunting Tests

 Both allow you to hold your dog at the line.
 In Junior, you can loop a slipcord through the collar which must be a flat buckle collar.
 Or you can hold the dog by the collar.
 In Started, you can hold the dog by a collar, leash, or line around its neck.
 (As a judge, I always recommend holding your dog.
 If you don't and your dog breaks, he will likely fail.)